RichardBieringa/dotfiles-old/README.md

 ./mac-os-defaults.sh
 ```

-## Fix iTerm2
+## Install iTerm2 Settings
-### Import the Snazzy Theme for relaxed colours
-Go to iTerm2's settings -> profiles -> colours -> colour presets -> import and select [this file](./Snazzy.itermcolors)

-### Import the iTerm settings
 Go to iTerm2's settings -> general -> preferences -> load from file -> select [this bad boy](./com.googlecode.iterm2.plist)
+This will already include the colour scheme, the font etc.

 ## Toss in the .zshrc
 Modify the [zsh config](./zshrc) or not and toss it in the home directory

 ## Done
 You shall now not have some matrix colour theme but rather some soothing colours to look at while you hack away.
+You probably want to configure git and some ssh keys and maybe a vimrc and some other stuff but this should suffice.